DeRobyJ/IdleBank-Factbook/Feature_Tree_and_Upcoming_Changes.md

   - Collaborate with your faction to create lines as in tic-tac-toe and get bonus blocks
   - At the end of the round, the market of your faction will get bonus blocks thanks to your investments
   - 4 gameplay variations
+- Shop Chain
+  - Open shops and pay wages to your workers up to once every 4 hours
+  - Collaborate with your faction to give similar salaries, receiving blocks every time
+  - The more often you pay employees, the more will come to work, increasing production
+  - Pay more to increase your inflation, affecting the other minigames

 ## Other
 - Monthly Variations on Minigames